Extended health insurance

-The Extended Health Insurance Plan reimburses 100% of the eligible medical expenses .
+The Extended Health Insurance Plan reimburses 100% of the eligible medical expenses with the exception of prescription drugs, reimbursed at 80%.
 Supplies and services must be medically necessary for treatment of an injury or illness, and performed or prescribed by a doctor.
 The eligible medical expenses are the following:

 Licensed ground or air ambulance service to and from the nearest hospital for immediate treatment.

 Prescription drugs are the only medical expenses that can be paid with your pay-direct card.

 - Drugs that legally require a prescription and are prescribed from a doctor or dentist and dispensed by a pharmacist, doctor or dentist,

 - Automatic generic drug substitution unless otherwise prescribed by the treating physician.
 The maximum amount reimbursed is the price of the lowest cost generic equivalent product that can legally be used to fill the prescription, as listed in the Provincial Drug Benefit Formulary.
 If the treating physician specifies no substitution, or there is no generic equivalent product for the prescribed drug or medicine, the amount covered is the cost of the prescribed product.